 The best moments at the Chanler, however, occur through the doors of the restaurant that lead to the terrace outside, especially if a solitary moment can be shared with the sea.
 If any swimming thoughts return to the Chanler, most likely they’ll be impressed, as I was, by the service and quality, but perhaps not by hit to the bank account.
 It’s a good thing the view is there to remind you of the value of memories.

-Mike Dunphy stayed as a guest of the Chanler Hotel
+Review and photos by Mike Dunphy, who stayed as a guest of the Chanler Hotel.